Ladies, the Black Friday Deals to Keep Your Closets Full

 I realize looking at this I’ve watched too much Schitt’s Creek.
 If you get it then you know what I’m talking about and you can’t unsee it.
 If you too want to be a little bit of Alexis, this is the dress for you.
 But honestly, it’s feminine and charming.
 Just because your holiday party was canceled, that doesn’t mean you can’t rock around your own Christmas tree in style.
 This velvet dress is equal parts delightful hippie festive wear and sophisticated former millionaire.
 Pair this some knee-high boots as Miss Rose would and you’ll be the talk of the Rosebud Motel.

-ModCloth has some of the most unique articles of clothing I’ve ever seen, and with all its sale items 40% off this weekend, you’re sure to find something to add a bit of whimsy to your life.
-This dino sweater is all that and more.
-The quirky T-Rexs are marching across the cotton material in the company’s classic Fair Isle pattern.
+ModCloth has some of the most unique articles of clothing I’ve ever seen, and with all its sale items 40% off right now, you’re sure to find something to add a bit of whimsy to your life.
+This deer sweater is all that and more.
+The quirky bucks are bounding across the cotton material in the company’s classic Fair Isle pattern.
 ModCloth has built a reputation for cute kitschy sweaters and this is one of its best.
-You’ve got two colors to pick from to show off your love of the king of the dinosaurs.
+This gorgeous mustard color helps show off your love for one of the kings of the forest.

 Black Widow Mini Backpack | $55